megaeriv/Advanced-Data-Analytics--SQL/README.md

 ### 5. Data Segmentation 🗂️
 - This si sthegrouping of data based on a specific range
-- - It helps to understand the correlation between two measure
+- It helps to understand the correlation between two measure

 ### 6. Reporting 📝
+- All inisghts gotten is documented together for viewing